-Early in our homeschool journey, I discovered the fabulous Julie Bogart and her Brave Writer Lifestyle.
-One of the activities that Julie Bogart mentions in the Brave Writer Lifestyle is Poetry Teatime.
+Early in our homeschool journey, I discovered a new way of teaching poetry called Poetry Teatime.
 Poetry Teatime is a great way to enjoy literature while bonding with your children.
 I was immediately attracted to this “enchanted education” and knew we needed to add it to our homeschool.

 What is Poetry Teatime?

-Put simply, Poetry Teatime is a time to set down with your kids to read poetry while enjoying snacks and tea.
+Put simply, Poetry Teatime is a time to sit down with your kids to read poetry while enjoying snacks and tea.
 It shouldn’t be difficult.
 It shouldn’t require an advanced knowledge of poetry.
-It is a time when your kids can enjoy poetry without being bogged down in literary analysis.
+It’s a time when your kids can enjoy poetry without being bogged down in literary analysis.

 Steps to Poetry Teatime